jhooge/CourseraCourses/3_GettingAndCleaningData/peerAssessment/CodeBook.md

 <h1>The Code Book</h1>

 This Codebook describes the data transformations which have been performed to process the raw data for further analysis.
-For information about the raw data, authors of the original data set and experimental setup, please refer to [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "Human Activity Recognition Using Smartphones Data Set")
+For information about the raw data, authors of the original data set and experimental setup, please refer to [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "Human Activity Recognition Using Smartphones Data Set").

 <h2>Data Transformations</h2>